mkuchnik/CephEvolution/Ceph_Deploy_Install_Scripts/README.md

 However, if you do want to use them, read and understand the documentation here so that you know what each part of the script does:
 [here](https://docs.ceph.com/docs/luminous/rados/deployment/).
+You can then build your own scripts that make sense for your cluster, referring to these for help.

 The scripts you use to launch the cluster are:
 For Bluestore HDD: